our work

 prenatal emotions study

-PsyNovigo is excited to be working with Professor Andrei Miu from Babes-Bolyai University in Cluj, Romania.
-We are working on smartphone apps for Android and iOS to facilitate data collection in an experinece sampling study on pregnant women.
+PsyNovigo is excited to have worked with Professor Andrei Miu from Babes-Bolyai University in Cluj, Romania, on a smartphone app for Android and iOS to facilitate data collection in an experinece sampling study on pregnant women.
 The study uses smartphones to collect reponses from research participants, using notifications several times a day to remind participants to complete the measures.

 Food measures